Decoration Graphic

 PHED4730 Advanced Topics in Strength and Conditioning - 3 s.h.

 Theory and application of advanced principles in programming periodization with in depth analysis of physiological adaptations from performance training.
 Completion of the course will prepare students for the NSCA CSCS certification.
+A grade of C or higher required to count toward the Allied Health major.
 Prerequisite: PHED4500.

 • PSYC3130Sports Psychology (also PHED3130)